-Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics
+Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics of funds drawn from the City's Treasury account, and therefore expenditures will be applied to HOME-funded projects and administration.

-The City received a total of \$606,649.77 of HOME Program Income in the program year.
+The City received a total of \$606,649.77 of HOME program income in the program year.
 Of this amount, \$60,664.98 or 10% was sub-allocated for HOME program administration and \$16,929.55 has been committed to a project activity, but not drawn.
-The remaining \$529,055.24 will be used to reduce the amount of funds drawn from the City's Treasury account.
+The remaining program income funds (\$529,055.24) will be used to reduce the amount